Essiee1/Case-Study--Malaria-in-Africa/README.md

 ## Scenario

 Africa is the second largest continent in the world.
 It also has the greatest malaria burden worldwide, especially the Sub-Saharan Africa.
 According to the World Health Organization, the estimated number of malaria deaths stood at 627,000 in 2020.
 Africa was home to 95% of the malaria cases and 96% of deaths.
 A major risk factor for this disease is poor environmental sanitation as this can provide a breeding ground for the mosquitoes.
-In this case study, we would be checking the trend of malaria in Africa from 2007-2017.
+In this case study, we would be studying the trend of malaria in Africa from 2007-2017.
 We would also get insights on the correlation between the cases of malaria reported and the percentage of people with access to basic clean water and sanitation.

 ## Ask